MicrosoftDocs/cpp-docs/docs/build-insights/tutorials/build-insights-included-files-view.md

 Some navigation tips for the **Included Files** and **Include Tree** views:

 - Double-click a file (or press **Enter**) in either the **Included Files** or **Include Tree** view the source code for that file.
 - Right click on a header file to find that file to go to other view.
-For example, in the Included Files view, right-click on `winrtHeaders.h` and choose **Find in Include Tree** to see where it's included.
-Conversely, you can right-click a file in the **Include Tree** view to jump to where it's listed in the **Included Files** view.
+For example, in the **Included File**s view, right-click on `winrtHeaders.h` and choose **Find in Include Tree** to see it in that view.
+Conversely, you can right-click a file in the **Include Tree** view to jump to it in the **Included Files** view.

 :::image type="content" source="./media/included-files-show-in-include-tree.png" alt-text="Screenshot of a right-click on a file in the Included Files view.
 The menu option Show in Include Tree View is highlighted.":::